 □ C7.4 Before sequencing, for further QC of the library, please refer to the guidelines on the file present on the USB pen drive.

 APPENDIX

 App.1 Guidelines for sample input amount optimization

-For guidelines supporting any custom protocol optimization, please refer to the RiboLace Starter kit protocol available on our website, or by clicking or scanning the following QR code.
+For guidelines supporting any custom protocol optimization, please refer to the RiboLace Starter kit protocol available on our website.